-- The individual sends an animal activity licence application, supporting documents and Part A fee to the Licensing Authority. - The Licensing Authority appoints an appropriately qualified Licensing Authority Inspector and/or vet. - The Inspector and/or vet visits the animal activity site and produces a report. - The Licensing Authority reviews the report and a copy is sent to the applicant.
+- The Licensing Authority appoints an appropriately qualified Licensing Authority Inspector and/or vet. - The Inspector and/or vet visits the animal activity site and produces a report. - The Licensing Authority reviews the report and a copy is sent to the applicant.
 Any outstanding documents or issues raised as a result of the inspection must be resolved by the applicant. - Once the final report has been submitted the Licensing Authority makes a decision to grant or refuse the licence application. - The Licensing Authority notifies the applicant. - The applicant has a right of appeal to the first tier tribunal for a refusal.